RyanSelesnik/Ambient-Temperature-Measurement-System/README.md

 # Usage

-Assuming the system is implemnted as described below, follow these instrcutions to run burn the code onto the 328P:
+Assuming the system is implemented as described below, follow these instructions to burn the code onto the 328P:

 1. Open Atmel Studio and create a new project.